-- Because of its size, we recommend delivering Qwikloader as inlined
+- Because of its size, we recommend delivering Qwikloader in an inlined

-- if an event occurs, search the DOM for the corresponding event attribute pointing to the QRL to lazy-load.
+- If an event occurs, search the DOM for the corresponding event attribute pointing to the QRL that should be lazy-loaded.

 - Lazy-load the event handler and execute it.